The Teleprompter Rig: Mounting Dual Phones for Scripted Vlogs

 • Annual Time Saved: ~14.6 hours.

-At a professional labor rate of $65/hour, this efficiency gain translates to ~$948 in annual value.
-The initial investment in a few Ulanzi MA89 MagLock Phone Holder Mounts and F38 plates pays for itself within the first 20 shoots (a 427% ROI).
+At an illustrative labor rate of $65/hour, this efficiency gain translates to ~$948 in annual value.
+The initial investment in tools like Ulanzi MA89 MagLock Phone Holder Mounts and F38 plates can often pay for itself within the first few dozen shoots.

-Logic Summary: This ROI model is a scenario-based estimate.
-It assumes all saved time is redirected into billable production or editing.
-Actual results may vary based on your specific shooting frequency and hourly value.
+Note on ROI: This model is a scenario-based estimate.
+Actual results depend on your specific shooting frequency, complexity of setup, and individual hourly value.

 5. Light, Sight, and Safety Standards

-When rigging a dual-phone system, you must consider the biological and electronic safety standards that govern professional video production.
+When rigging a dual-phone system, consider the biological and electronic safety standards that govern professional video production.

 Photobiological Safety (IEC 62471)

-If you add an LED fill light to your dual-phone rig, ensure it complies with IEC 62471:2006 Photobiological Safety of Lamps.
-This ensures the light does not emit harmful levels of UV or blue light that could cause eye fatigue during long scripted takes.
-For color accuracy, always check for a TLCI (Television Lighting Consistency Index) score of 90 or higher to ensure your skin tones look natural on camera.
+If you add an LED fill light to your rig, ensure it complies with IEC 62471:2006 Photobiological Safety of Lamps.
+This helps ensure the light does not emit harmful levels of UV or blue light that could cause eye fatigue during long takes.
+For color accuracy, a TLCI (Television Lighting Consistency Index) score of 90 or higher is recommended for natural skin tones.

 Battery and Transport Logistics

 If your vlogging takes you on the road, be aware of the IATA Lithium Battery Guidance.
-Most modern smartphones and power banks are within the 100Wh limit for carry-on luggage, but always verify the Watt-hour rating before flying to avoid confiscation at security.
+Most modern smartphones are within the 100Wh limit for carry-on luggage, but always verify the Watt-hour rating of your power banks before flying.

 Wind Stability (ASCE 7 Principles)

 Outdoor shoots introduce the risk of "the tipping point."
-A dual-phone rig on a fully extended tripod has a high center of pressure (approx. 1.6m).
 Using principles from ASCE 7 (Minimum Design Loads), we modeled the stability of a tripod with a 0.8m base width and 2kg of ballast (sandbags).

-Modeling Result: This setup can withstand steady winds up to 15.5 m/s (55.6 kph).
-However, wind gusts can be unpredictable.
-We recommend keeping the tripod at its lowest functional height for outdoor scripted content to lower the center of gravity and reduce the surface area exposed to wind.
+Modeling Result: This specific configuration is calculated to withstand steady winds up to ~15.5 m/s (55.6 kph).
+However, because wind gusts are unpredictable, we recommend keeping the tripod at its lowest functional height outdoors to lower the center of gravity.

-To ensure your rig performs flawlessly under pressure, adopt these professional habits:
+To help ensure your rig performs reliably, consider adopting these professional habits:

 The Pre-Shoot Safety Checklist